 Personally, I have found comfort and faith in numbers 3 and 4.
 I trust that God created me just the way I am and that I have everything inside me to improve.
 Life is waiting for me to dig deep inside to find the cards labeled faith, confidence, strength, resilience, hope, and hard work.

 If you don’t like the cards you are dealt, start changing your perspective about what is still buried inside you.
 Most times, what you need is hidden behind hard work and personal beliefs.

-To accept the cards you are dealt, do not wish for a new hand, focus on learning how to work the one you have.
+Accept the cards you are dealt, do not wish for a new hand, and focus on learning how to work the one you have.